 We are excited to announce our new Software Development Kit.
-It is free and can be used by anyone to integrate Intelligence X into your project.
-Whether it’s a website, a service or a local program, you can use our versatile API for free to enrich your data and provide additional context.
+It is free and can be used by anyone to integrate Intelligence X into their project.
+Whether it’s a website, service, or local program, you can use our versatile API to enrich your data and provide additional context.

 There are many use cases for using the API of Intelligence X:

-There are many use cases – whether for your product, your website or just internally.
+There are many use cases, whether it be for your product, website, or internally.
 The SDK is free to use.

-The HTML code is just 100 lines and allows to integrate the search engine into your website.
-Here is an example search for a Bitcoin address 1GHKDgQX7hqTM7mMmiiUvgihGMHtvNJqTv that was recently used as part of the bomb threat emails.
+The HTML code is 100 lines and allows you to integrate the search engine into your website.
+Here is an example search for a Bitcoin address: 1GHKDgQX7hqTM7mMmiiUvgihGMHtvNJqTv.
+This was recently used as part of bomb threat emails.

-If you operate a Bitcoin blockchain explorer then you can use the API to query any results for the Bitcoin address and show it to your users directly on your service to provide them additional context.
+If you operate a Bitcoin blockchain explorer, then you can use the API to query any results for the Bitcoin address and show it directly to your users on your service to provide them with additional context.

 There is a command-line program “ix” as part of the SDK, which takes the first argument and queries all the results.
-Its source code is part of the SDK (it is written in Go) and can be compiled both for Windows, Linux and Mac.
+Its source code is part of the SDK (written in Go) and can be compiled both for Windows, Linux, and Mac.

-If you have any feedback we’d love to hear from you – simply write us at firstname.lastname@example.org.
+If you have any feedback, we’d love to hear from you.
+Please write us at: firstname.lastname@example.org.